chunshen1987/iEBE/EBE-Node/ResultCollector/EbeCollector_readme.txt

 >>> db.selectFromTable("diff_vn", ("pT", "vn_real"), whereClause="n=2")
 [(0.09254586959349598, -0.0865085498282089), (0.2230454975609756, 0.05519660023016902), (0.3697138657718121, 0.08226567254348736), (0.5221993366336635, 0.17146781471001163), (0.670072, 0.006136178587808401), (0.8232357499999998, -0.004128786702717842), (0.9717935714285714, 0.09468668983488557), (1.081035, 0.32262107326181566), (1.26097, 0.35379764449038165), (1.4127966666666665, -0.5539404886975925), (1.5787820000000001, 0.03421922411074727)]

 >>> db.selectFromTable("spectra", ("pT", "N"))
 [(0.09254586959349598, 12.3), (0.2230454975609756, 20.5), (0.3697138657718121, 14.9), (0.5221993366336635, 10.100000000000001), (0.670072, 4.5), (0.8232357499999998, 2.4000000000000004), (0.9717935714285714, 1.4000000000000001), (1.081035, 0.2), (1.26097, 0.6000000000000001), (1.4127966666666665, 0.30000000000000004), (1.5787820000000001, 0.5)]

+3) createDatabaseFromEventFolders(folder, subfolderPattern, databaseFilename, collectMode)

+This is the high level "entry function" that collects results from "folder"'s subfolder that match the pattern "subfolderPattern", then write them into the datase under "folder" with the name "databaseFilename".
+The argument "collectMode" controls how data are collected.
+If data are from a hybrid calculation (hydro+urqmd), set it to "fromUrQMD".
+If data are from old pure hydrodynamics calculation, set it to "fromPureHydro".
+For details of what exactly this parameter affects see the docstring.

+Assuming that the "testData_newStyle" folder exists (should be included in the package), the following call collect the flow and multiplicity data from its two folders and create a database:
+>>> collector.createDatabaseFromEventFolders("testData_newStyle")